diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 >![[Pasted image 20251126170236.png]]

 ### thread position
-each thread is *aware of its position* in the overall structure, via a set of *intrinsic variables/structures*. with this position, a thread can map its position to the subset of data that it is assigned to.
+(this stuff gets asket during the oral exam …..) each thread is *aware of its position* in the overall structure, via a set of *intrinsic variables/structures*. with this position, a thread can map its position to the subset of data that it is assigned to.
 >[!warning]
 - scelta molto importante